Health Effects Caused by Exposure to PFAS ChemicalsRSS

 Altered Vitamin D Levels, Increased Risk of Osteoporosis

 Scientists at the Johns Hopkins School of Public Health tested serum samples from 7,040 individuals 12 years and older for Vitamin D and PFOA, PFOS, PFHxS, and PFNA.
 Higher serum PFOS concentrations correlated with lower vitamin D biomarker concentrations, and the association was stronger among non-Hispanic white individuals.
 Higher serum PFOS concentrations were also associated with increased risk of being vitamin D deficient.
 In contrast, PFHxS was associated with higher vitamin D levels and lower odds of being vitamin D deficient.

 Increased Risk of Diabetes

-A study published from the University of Michigan School of Public Health followed over 1200 women between 2000 - 2017 and controlled for demographic and health factors.
+A study published by the University of Michigan School of Public Health followed over 1200 women between 2000 - 2017 and controlled for demographic and health factors.
 None were diabetic when they entered the study.
 Serum PFAS levels were measured and compared to factors indicating diabetes on subsequent visits.
 After adjustment for race/ethnicity, site, education, smoking status, alcohol consumption, total energy intake, physical activity, menopausal status and BMI, the results indicate that higher PFAS levels in the blood are associated with a higher risk of developing diabetes.